Studying Dentistry in English in Europe

 Students starting this year or next cannot yet be certain about the rules and regulations that will govern registration when they look to return to the UK.
 It is unlikely there will be an update on this situation for a year or two.

-If you study outside the European Union you will have to take the Overseas Registration Exam.
+If you study outside the European Union you will definitely have to take the Overseas Registration Exam or whatever exam replaces it.
+This is one of the main reasons why Georgia and Northern Cyprus are problematic choices.

 Does it make sense to study dentistry abroad?